NLeSC/HEEM-dataset/README.md

 4. EDBO: texts selected from [Early Dutch Books Online](http://www.earlydutchbooksonline.nl/en/edbo) (67 texts)

+## annotation guidelines

+The annotation guidelines (Handleiding-annotaties-nl.pdf- version 2015) contain
+* definitions of the HEEM concepts
+* instructions on how to manually label emotions and bodyparts in the text

+They are written in Dutch.

+## bodyParts

+This directory contains a JSON object specifying a mapping between words for body parts used in the texts and body part categories (in English).
+For example, the words _hooft_, _kop_, and _hoofd_ belong to category **head**.

+## labelClusterings

+This directory contains JSON objects specifying clusterings of the HEEM labels:

+* HEEM clusters
+* PosNeg

+## labelTranslations

+This directory contains JSON objects specifying the translations of the Dutch HEEM labels and modifiers to English.

+## lexicon

+  The lexicon contains the annotated words and multiword expressions from the manually annotated corpus, their concepttypes (i.e. Emotion, Bodypart, Bodily process or Emotional Action) and the emotion(s) they evoke.
+The data is represented in xml following Lexical Markup Framework (LMF) guidelines which is teh ISO standard for for Natural Language Processing (NLP) lexicons.

 ## naf

 The `naf` directory contains the annotations and predicted labels in NAF- format.
 The emotions can be found in the emotions-layer:

 ```
 <emotions>
   <emotion id="emo0">
   <emotion_target/>